om-sri/Lidar_Camera_Fusion/README.md

 ## Ros Launch

 You can use this [rosbag](https://drive.google.com/file/d/1kq9jk_hmU2sOuMyih4WXSnvdyIEpkkoa/view?usp=sharing) to test the repository.
 Please note that the homogeneous camera-LiDAR matrix has inaccuracies.
 We are recalibrating the camera and LiDAR to reduce this error.
-However, you can get an idea of how the package works and how it merges the Realsense D435 camera and the Velodyne VLP16 LiDAR.

 #### Rosbag play